16 Career Options for Korean Learners in 2025

 Having a YouTube channel is another option for those who aren’t camera-shy.

 YouTube has become an unquestioned king of online video.
-It is an outlet for people worldwide to express their creativity and make money by creating media content.
+It allows people worldwide to express their creativity and make money by creating media content.

 But how to make money?